Ventus218/SAP-assignment-03/README.md

 ## Deployment

 ### Development
-For the ease of development all services and the event store are deployed as containers under a docker compose configuration.
+For the ease of development all services and the event broker are deployed as containers under a docker compose configuration.

 The configuration is split into multiple files:
 - [docker-compose.yaml](./docker-compose.yml): defines the services, dependencies among them and their healthchecks